 Particular concerns with the handling of

 The lengthy history of Canon’s EOS family, along with the company’s constant approach to camera design, means that there are often very few surprises to be found in the way that Canon DSLRs are handled.
-In addition, if you have read our prior evaluation of the EOS 5D Mark III, you have have an excellent idea of the operating and handling gestalt of higher-end EOS cameras.
+In addition, if you have read our prior evaluation of the EOS 5D Mark III, you have had an excellent idea of the operating and handling gestalt of higher-end EOS cameras.
 However, there is no such thing as a flawless camera, and there are some minor adjustments that we would want to see made.

 The fairly odd placement of the depth of field preview button, which is inherited from the 60D by the 6D, means that it cannot be used when the camera is held in portrait mode.
 You can easily activate the bigger preview button on the 5D Mark III while keeping your right hand wrapped around the grip.
 This leaves your left hand free to make adjustments to the zoom and/or focus settings on the camera.
 On the 6D, you have to use your left hand to press the button in the viewfinder.